-Informed by the model's predictions, we re-estimate the causal effect of increased shipping flows on population, controlling for market access as guided by the model.
-In line with the predictions of the model, our causal estimates point to a negative effect of shipping on city population once we control for market access.
-Put differently, once we account for the local benefits from increased shipping through the market access channel, the effect of shipping on population becomes negative, consistent with the crowding-out effect of port development.
+Guided by the model, we re-estimate the causal effect of increased shipping flows on population controlling for market access.
+In line with the predictions of the model, our causal estimates point to a negative effect of shipping on city population once market access is controlled for.
+This finding provides further empirical evidence consistent with the crowding-out effect of port development.

 In the final part of the paper, we quantify the aggregate and country-level effects of containerization by taking the model to the data.
 We use data on shipping flows, city GDP and population in 1990 to back out cities' unobserved model fundamentals.
 Next, we simulate the pre-containerization equilibrium in the model by undoing the transshipment cost reduction and increase in the land intensity of port technology that containerization caused.
 Comparing these two equilibria reveals the effects of containerization.
-We test the model by showing that it can replicate the same local effects of containerization that we found in the reduced form.
+We test whether the model can replicate the same local effects of containerization that we found in the reduced form.
 First, we show that the model-simulated data closely matches the zero population effects of shipping using the same IV strategy (based on depth) as in the reduced form.
 Second, we show that containerization increased shipping more in low land-rent cities, as in the data.

-Our results show that containerization accounted for one third of the growth in trade to world GDP between 1960 and 1990, and increased world welfare by 3.95%.
-To better understand how endogenous port development affects these welfare gains, we compare the aggregate welfare effects in our model to what a standard model in which transport cost reductions are exogenous and free (i.e., they do not use scarce resources) would predict.
+Our results show that containerization increased world welfare by 3.95%.
+To better understand how the crowding-out channel affects these welfare gains, we compare the aggregate welfare effects in our model to what a standard model in which transport cost reductions are exogenous and free (i.e., they do not use scarce resources) would predict.
 We find a quantitatively meaningful role for two mechanisms.
-First, we estimate the resource cost of containerization to be substantial: it offsets about 13% of the welfare gains arising from a standard model.
+First, we estimate the aggregate resource cost of containerization to be substantial: it offsets about 13% of the welfare gains arising from a standard model.
 Second, we also find a role for additional welfare gains stemming from endogenous specialization in port- and non-port activities based on comparative advantage.
 In particular, these gains offset about 63% of the resource cost of containerization.
 In addition, we find that, unlike in our model, the local population effects of shipping are positive, economically meaningful and statistically significant in the standard model.
 This result again underscores the link between the zero local population effects of shipping and the endogenous crowding-out mechanism that is present in our model.

-Finally, we examine the distributional implications of containerization by studying the countrylevel welfare gains from containerization implied by the model.
+Finally, we examine the distributional implications of containerization by studying the country-level welfare gains from containerization implied by the model.
 These gains are heterogeneous: while 26% of countries experience gains below 2%, 29% of them see gains above 10%.
 We find that initially poorer countries gained more from containerization.
-We show that, in the model, this relationship is explained by poorer countries being less productive in non-port activities (hence having a comparative advantage in port activities) and these countries having worse market access before containerization.
-We also show that the negative relationship between pre-containerization market access and the gains from containerization are amplified by endogenous port development.
+We show that in the model, this relationship is explained by poorer countries being less productive in non-port activities (hence having a comparative advantage in port activities) and these countries having worse market access before containerization.
+We also show that the negative relationship between pre-containerization market access and the gains from containerization is amplified relative to a standard model without endogenous port development.
 This is because endogenous port development can be conducted at a lower cost in poor countries that tend to have lower land rents on average.
-These findings highlight the importance of accounting for endogenous port development when quantifying how the gains from containerization were distributed across countries.
-They also imply that the 'Sri Lankas' of the world have more to gain from port development than do the 'Netherlands'.
+These findings highlight the importance of accounting for the endogenous crowding-out mechanism when quantifying how the gains from containerization were distributed across countries.
+They also imply that the 'Sri Lankas' of the world have more to gain from port development than the 'Netherlands'.